 What Font Does Facebook Use?

-UI font, logo type, free lookalikes, and the safe way to use fancy text on Facebook.
+Logo font, feed UI font, Meta's brand font, free lookalikes, and the safe way to use fancy text on Facebook.

 Quick answer